Frequently Asked Questions

 : Makes theConfigService

-available throughout the application without needing to importConfigModule
+available throughout your application without needing to importConfigModule

 in every feature module.envFilePath: '.env'

-: Tells the module where to find the environment variables file.
+: Tells the module where to find the environment variables file.3.
+Implementing the SMS Service with Dependency Injection

-Now, let's create a dedicated module and service in NestJS to handle the logic for sending SMS messages.
+Now, create a dedicated module and service in NestJS to handle the logic for sending SMS messages using proper dependency injection patterns.

 Generate SMS Module and Service: Use the NestJS CLI to generate the necessary files: